openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 (It is not supported in JUnit or TestNG tests, which do not use explicit test descriptions.)

-The test descriptions are independent of each other, and may be
+The test descriptions are independent of each other, and may be used to run a test class with different arguments, such as in the following
+examples:

 Example: MyJavaTest.java
 <pre style="margin-left:0.25in; border:1px solid grey; padding: 5px; width: 50%">